google/crubit/features/README.md

 The `supported` feature enables generally-available C++/Rust interop capabilities, for libraries that specifically support FFI callers.

-See <internal link>/cpp for documentation on what this includes.
+See crubit.rs/cpp for documentation on what this includes.

 This is a no-op on Rust targets.